 All SNCP hospitals are to complete an application to the State by December 31 for funding based upon prior year indigent costs.
 State funding for SNCP is currently limited.
 Prior overpayments to a hospital can be recouped.
-Based upon information previously provided, the State requires repayment of prior years' receipts of \$837,623 to which he Hospital has established a payable.
-The Hospital furnished new data to the State for the subsequent year but no determination has yet been made.
+In 2016, based upon information previously provided, the State requires repayment of prior years' receipts of \$837,623 to which he Hospital has established a payable.
+Also in 2016, the Hospital furnished new data to the State for the subsequent year but no determination was yet been made.
 Accordingly, the Hospital has recorded a payable for revenues since the last settlement date of \$674,832.
+In 2017, it was determined that the liability at June 30, 2016 was understated by \$224,844.
+A prior period adjustment for \$224,844 has been recorded for 2016 to correct, see also note 11.